LoginJoin Bold.org

 This scholarship aims to support students who are living with transverse myelitis and demonstrate continuing resilience and optimism.

-Any high school senior or undergraduate student with transverse myelitis may apply for this scholarship opportunity if they have at least a 3.0 GPA.
+Any high school senior, undergraduate, or graduate student with transverse myelitis may apply for this scholarship opportunity if they have at least a 3.0 GPA.

 To apply, tell us how transverse myelitis has had a positive impact on your life.
 Additionally, submit a letter of recommendation.
 You may also upload supporting documents or photos related to your unique transverse myelitis experience (though these additional uploads are optional).